migsc/cmdeagle/docs/README.md

 uppercase = os.environ.get('FLAGS_UPPERCASE') == 'true'
 ```

-##### Validation
+##### Basic built-in validations

-cmdeagle performs automatic validation based on the properties you define:
+In addition to the (command-level `validate`)[#validate-setting] script, cmdeagle performs automatic validation based on the properties you define:

 1. Type checking (string, number, boolean)
 2. Required field validation
 3. Pattern matching (if a pattern is provided)
 4. Conflict and dependency validation

-You can also implement custom validation logic using the `validate` script for more complex requirements.
+It's recommended to make the most of these built-in validations and piggyback off them with your `validate` script for more complex requirements.
+It's worth mentioning that the built-in validations are checked first, so if they fail, the `validate` script will not be run.

-##### Example: Complete Argument and Flag Configuration
+##### Example of complete argument and flag configuration

 Here's a comprehensive example showing various argument and flag configurations: